Mayflower: Voyage across the Atlantic

 The passengers were forced to crouch in semi-darkness below deck.
-With waves tossing the boat in different directions, men held onto their wives, who themselves held onto their children.
-Water was soaking everyone and everything above and below deck.

-In mid-ocean, the ship came close to being totally disabled and might have had to return to England or risk sinking.
+A great deal of seawater from the large and violent waves accumulated aboard the ship and soaked everyone and everything both above and below deck.
+In mid-ocean, the ship nearly became totally disabled and might have had to return to England or risk sinking.
 A storm had so badly damaged its main beam that even the sailors despaired.
-By a stroke of luck, one of the colonists had a metal jackscrew that he had purchased in Holland to help in the construction of the new settler homes.
-They used it to secure the beam, which kept it from cracking further, thus maintaining the seaworthiness of the vessel.
+By a stroke of luck, one of the colonists had a metal jackscrew that he had purchased in Holland to help in the construction of the settlers' homes.
+The crew used the jackscrew to secure the beam, which kept it from cracking further, maintaining the seaworthiness of the vessel.

-The ship's cargo included many essential stores the Pilgrims would need for their journey and future lives.
-It is assumed that they carried tools, food and weapons, as well as some live animals, including dogs, sheep, goats, and poultry.
-The ship also held two small 21 ft boats powered by oars or sails.
-There were also artillery pieces aboard, which they might need to defend themselves against enemy European forces or indigenous tribes.
+The ship's cargo included many essential stores that the Pilgrims would need for their journey and future lives.
+It is assumed that they carried tools, food, weapons and live animals, including dogs, sheep, goats, pigs and poultry, although no cattle or beasts of draft or burden were aboard.
+The ship held two small 21 ft boats powered by oars or sails.
+There were also artillery pieces aboard to defend the ship from enemy European forces or indigenous tribes.